 - Fees include park entry for one vehicle and one legally towed vehicle/trailer.
 Additional vehicles pay an extra vehicle fee.

-- Up to 8 people can stay in one campsite.
+- Up to 8 people can stay at one campsite.

 - Bring quarters if you plan to use the pay showers.

-- Most of the year, New Brighton is a nice beach, but sometimes Mother Nature has an impact on that.
-Visitors sometimes complain about dead vegetation on the beach and the flies that are attracted to it, a problem that is worst in summer.
+- Most of the year, New Brighton is a nice beach but sometimes Mother Nature has an impact on that.
+Visitors sometimes complain about dead vegetation on the beach and the flies that are attracted to it, a problem that is worse in summer.

 - Some online reviewers comment: "Kids can party pretty loud at night here."

 - Quiet hours prohibit the use of generators at night.

 - The premium campsites can be sunny.
 You might want to bring a portable canopy.

 - Poison oak grows around New Brighton.
 If you're allergic, you probably know how to recognize it.
 If you don't, ask a ranger to show you.

 - Dogs are allowed on a leash no longer than six feet and under human control at all times.
 They must be confined to a vehicle or tent at night.

 How to Get to There

 New Brighton is south of Santa Cruz.
 Exit CA Hwy 1 at Exit #436 - Park Avenue near Capitola (4 miles south of Santa Cruz) and follow the signs.